 This 5.6 mile trail follows an abandoned narrow-gauge railroad along Glade Creek.
 The trail offers an enjoyable stroll at a very moderate grade, and is popular with hikers of all ages and abilities, as well as being a favorite destination for those in search of swimming holes.
-A number of cascades and small waterfalls add to the trail's attraction, and provide a challenge for the whitewater kayaker.
+A number of cascades and small waterfalls add to the trail's attraction.
 The lower part of Glade Creek is also a WV Catch & Release trout stream, so bring your fly rod or fishing pole along with you.
 A footbridge crosses Glade Creek three miles up from the New River.
+Below the footbridge the trail can be narrow and rocky.

 To get to the lower trailhead at Glade Creek Campground: